Veronica Lake: Personal struggles and box-office disappointments

 With her role in The Hour Before the Dawn (1944), Lake changed her trademark hairstyle to encourage women working in war industry factories to adopt more practical, safer hairstyles.
 Lake had done so at the urging of the government to help decrease accidents involving women getting their hair caught in machinery.
 The film was not a success; Lake's image change and her unsympathetic role of Nazi spy Dora Bruckman earned negative reviews.

 In late 1943, Lake took time off after undergoing a series of personal struggles.
 After tripping on a lighting cable while on the set of The Hour Before Dawn, Lake went into premature delivery and gave birth to a son who died shortly after birth.
 Within weeks, Lake had also filed for divorce from her husband.
 Lake also began drinking more heavily during this time.

 Upon returning to work in 1944, Lake took stock of her career, claiming, "I had to learn about acting.
 I've played all sorts of parts, taken just what came along regardless of high merit.
 In fact, I've been a sort of general utility person.
 I haven't liked all the roles.
 One or two were pretty bad".
 Lake also expressed interest in renegotiating her deal with Paramount:

-The studio feels that way about it too.
-They have indicated they are going to fuss more about the pictures in which I appear.
-I think I'll enjoy being fussed about ...
-I want this to be the turning point and I think that it will.
-I am free and clear of unpleasant characters, unless they are strongly justified.
-I've had a varied experience playing them and also appearing as heroines.
-The roles themselves haven't been noteworthy and sometimes not even especially spotlighted, but I think they've all been beneficial in one way or another.
-From here on there should be a certain pattern of development, and that is what I am going to fight for if necessary, though I don't believe it will be because they are so understanding here at Paramount.

 Lake returned with roles in the musical Bring On the Girls (1945) with Eddie Bracken and Sonny Tufts; and Hold That Blonde with Bracken.
 Lake enjoyed making the film, saying "it's a comedy, rather like what Carole Lombard used to do ...
 It represents a real change of pace".
 However, neither film was successful, as were minor roles in Out of This World and Miss Susie Slagle's (1946).